timezonerain/Regional-Sample-Size-Planning/README.md

 <h3 id="tutorial1">Tutorial</h3>

 <h4 id="identify">Step 1: Identify the endpoint of interest</h4>

-If you are planning the sample size focusing on the
+If you are planning the sample size based on difference of means endpoint, select the "Normal endpoints" tab.

+For time-to-event endpoints such as survival, PFS, EFS etc. the "Time-to-event points" tab should be selected.

 The below steps will use difference of means (normal) as endpoint for illustration.